Cognitive Load in Web Design

 Cognitive Load Theory

-Understanding the theory behind cognitive load is essential for designing user-friendly interfaces.
+Understanding the theory and reasoning behind cognitive load is essential for designing user-friendly interfaces.
+Cognitive development, which involves mental processes like perception, memory, judgment, and reasoning, plays a crucial role in this understanding.
 It has evolved over time, shaping how designers approach web design challenges.
+Cognitive functioning, encompassing these mental processes, is significant in understanding cognitive load and its application in design.

-The theory of cognitive load originated from studies on human memory and learning processes.
+The theory of cognitive load originated from studies on human memory, cognition, and learning processes.
 It has since been applied in various fields, including education and technology.

 Application in Web Design

 In web design, applying cognitive load theory involves creating interfaces that align with users’ mental capabilities.
-By considering how much information users can process effectively, designers can optimise websites for improved usability.
+By considering how much information users’ brain can process effectively, designers can optimise websites for improved usability.

 The Role of Cognitive Load in User Experience